Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Be ready to Sing & Socialize

 Don’t worry if you don’t know traditional German Songs.
 They will have American classics like Take Me Home, Country Roads, Sweet Home Alabama, Sweet Caroline, Hey Girl, and YMCA.
-If you want to get into the Oktoberfest mood, learn a few traditional songs such as Ein Prosit, Hände zum Himmel, and Esellied
+If you want to get into the Oktoberfest mood, learn a few traditional songs such as Ein Prosit, Hände zum Himmel, and Eselied.

 Since you will sit at large tables next to strangers, be social, make new friends, and enjoy the atmosphere.